kellypham/Airline-Accidents-Visualization/README.md

 ## Datasets

-The dataset which the visualization is based on, shows the [number](airline.json) incidents, fatal accidents and fatalities from **1985-1999** and **2000-2014** for every major airline in the world.
+The dataset which the visualization is based on, shows the [number](airline.json) incidents, fatal accidents and fatalities from **1985-1999** and **2000-2014** for every major airlines in the world.

-Along with them, it also shows how many [kilometres](fatalkm.json) the airline flew per week.
+Along with them, it also shows how many [kilometres](fatalkm.json) the airlines flew per week.

 ## Instruction